AugustNB/thesis/README.md

 # Thesis
-Repository for August Bodilsen / kfl916 KU thesis
+Repository for August Bodilsen thesis

 Code for plotting and performing statistical tests on derived length and methylation data is available in the scripts folder.